Project Guide

 - Barrel planters, grow bags and large flower pots are great options, as they provide ample room for the roots to expand and thrive.

-- When the tree is potted, there should be at least an inch of room between the soil and the top of the planter or pot.
+- When the tree is potted, there should be at least an inch of room between the soil and the top of the planter or flower pot.
+Do a “test fit” by setting the plant in its original pot and into the container you plan to use.

 - 8 to 12 inches is the recommended diameter, and the planter should also provide proper drainage for the soil.

-- Be careful not to damage the roots upon transfer.
+- Gently untangle the tree roots if they have formed a tight root ball.
+Go slowly, being careful not to damage the roots upon transfer.

-- Add enough gardening soil to fill the planter, leaving 1 to 2 inches at the top.
+- Put some garden soil in the transfer pot, add the tree, and then add enough gardening soil to fill the planter, leaving 1 to 2 inches at the top.

-- Use a garden trowel to make sure it’s tightly packed so the roots can establish.
+- Firm the soil gently with your fingers.
+Make sure it’s tightly packed so the roots can establish.

 - Water the soil and add a quality plant food or fertilizer to help prevent transplant shock and stimulate growth.